Bayou La Batre, Alabama: Hurricane Katrina

 On August 29, 2005, the area was devastated by Hurricane Katrina, with a local storm surge of nearly 16 ft and higher waves that engulfed Bayou La Batre and pushed over 23 shrimp boats and the cargo ship M/V Caribbean Clipper onto shore.
 The captain rode out Katrina on the 179 ft cargo ship, owned by Caribbean Shipping Inc., and the ship was returned to sea six months later, using a large crane.

 On September 7, the Hurricane Katrina Update for libraries affected by the storm indicated that the Bayou La Batre Public Library (then known as Mose Hudson Tapia Public Library) had been destroyed.

 Students from the Alba Middle School documented the destruction through a series of photos that were exhibited at various venues in Alabama and the Chicago, Illinois region.
 Some of these were published in a book titled Eyes of the Storm: A Community Survives after Katrina (ISBN 978-0-9789362-0-4).

 Immediately following the hurricane a group of high school students from Sierra High School in Truckee, California adopted the city of Bayou La Batre.
 They sent roughly $15,000, supplies, and 15 students to help rebuild homes.
 Students gathered donations, sold raffle tickets, and filled their school's gym with supplies from bedding and clothes to basic household items.
 The school also set up a pen pal program with the students of the nearby school in Bayou La Batre.

 In October 2005, seven weeks after Hurricane Katrina, Bayou La Batre was adopted by the city of Santa Monica, California (see: "Santa Monica Pier") to assist in clean-up activities.
 The Santa Monica City Council approved loaning Bayou La Batre 18 vehicles, including six pickups, two trucks with large cranes, utility vehicles with smaller cranes, a dump truck, street sweepers, a riding lawnmower, and six chainsaws.
-The equipment was used to help remove debris and fishing boats from downtown; however, the larger shrimp boats that were washed into the surrounding woods by the flood waters remain there today.
+The equipment was used to help remove debris and fishing boats from downtown.